DuLab-SYSU/reEmergenceH5Ny/README.md

 - visualization for Figure 2.

 ./blastn_h5n1.ipynb notebook including:
-- visualization for blastn analysis for H5N1 viruses isolated between 2021-2022 (fig S1-S9).
+- visualization for blastn analysis for H5N1 viruses isolated between 2021-2022 (ED fig 1, fig S1-S8).

 ./tree_prcessing.ipynb notebook including:
-- construct ML tree for each segment of all 2.3.4.4b HPAI H5N8 viruses isolated between 2019-12-32 to 2022.
+- construct ML tree for each segment of all 2.3.4.4b HPAI H5N8 viruses isolated between 2019-12-31 to 2022.
 - calculate MPD value for each internal node.
 - identify well supported monophyletic distinct group using a depth-first visit method.
 - annoated genotype information for each strain based on monophyletic group of each gene.